lnx-search/lnx/docs/internal/indexing-and-recovery.md

 - `storage shard` The storage actor which feeds data into the indexer.
 - `checkpoint` The position in the store shard that the indexer has processed up to.
 - `indexing actor` The actor that is actually processing and pushing the documents into tantivy.
-- `commit actor` The actor that is triggering the tantivy commit operations.
-- `timing actor` The actor that triggers commit events at specific intervals for the auto-commit.

 ### Overview